ChemFit: A framework for automated high-dimensional model parameter optimization: Methods

-where $r$ is the distance between two interacting Argon atoms, $\sigma$ corresponds to the size of the atoms, and $\varepsilon$ represents the interatomic binding energy.
-The attractive $1/r^6$ term corresponds to the London dispersion forces,~\cite{london1930theorie, Jones1924} derived from quantum mechanical perturbation theory and the repulsive term is phenomenological.~\cite{Kulakova2017} Even though the success of the LJ potential in describing liquid Argon is likely due to a lucky coincidence~\cite{Hoef1999, Wang2020,goujon2014gas}, its popularity and extensive application to other systems make it a natural choice for an example such as the following.
+where $r$ is the distance between two interacting argon atoms, $\sigma$ corresponds to the size of the atoms, and $\varepsilon$ represents the interatomic binding energy.
+The attractive $1/r^6$ term corresponds to the London dispersion forces~\cite{london1930theorie, Jones1924}, derived from quantum mechanical perturbation theory and the repulsive term is phenomenological~\cite{Kulakova2017}.

-We will determine the binding energy, $\varepsilon$, and the molecular diameter, $\sigma$ by fitting to experimentally measured densities of liquid Argon in a range of 100.9 K to 143.1 K and pressures up to 680 atm obtained by \citet{streett_1969_experimental}.
-In total, these measurements encompass 139 independent data points.
-We intentionally choose initial parameters which are far away from the known literature values,~\cite{Rahman1964,Barker1971,Rowley1975,White1999} and which do not even correspond to the liquid phase.~\cite{stephan_2019_thermophysical} We use LAMMPS~\cite{Thompson2022} to generate the molecular dynamics (MD) trajectories.
+As depicted in Fig.~\ref{fig:chemfit_code}B, a \emph{CombinedObjectiveFunction} is used to tie together individual terms expressed via the \emph{FileBasedQuantityComputer} class, which handles the dispatch of individual LAMMPS processes and the parsing of the output files.

+We use LAMMPS~\cite{Thompson2022} to generate the molecular dynamics (MD) trajectories.
 Given the fact that the optimization with \texttt{ChemFit} needs to evaluate a wide range of different $\varepsilon$ and $\sigma$ candidates, it is important to have a well-crafted and robust LAMMPS script.
-Details of the simulation setup for the LJ calculations can be found in Sec.~S1.1 of the SI.
+Details of the simulation setup for the LJ calculations can be found in Sec.~IIA of the SI.